Ville Niinistö: Personal life

-Niinistö is the nephew of Sauli Niinistö, the president of Finland.
+Niinistö is the nephew of Sauli Niinistö, the former president of Finland.
 He was married to Maria Wetterstrand, former spokesperson of the Swedish Green Party; they separated in 2012.
 They have a son, Elias, who was born in 2004, and a daughter, Linnea, born 2007.
 In his free time Niinistö enjoys reading, role-playing games, and football.

 In 2013 it was revealed that he drove his Swedish wife's car with Swedish number plates in Finland on minor occasions, while she was absent.
 The Finnish customs imposed a €4800 tax on him.
 The Finnish tax code does not allow Finnish citizens to drive a foreign car in Finland without it being thus considered an imported car and therefore under Finnish car tax.